Calvin-Schmeichel/Obsidian-Quartz-Website/content/Unlisted/Drafts/Creating a Proxmox Automation script.md

 | **Networking**       | VirtIO NIC bridged to `vmbr0`, IP via DHCP (Cloud-Init)                             |
 | **Provisioning**     | Cloud-Init drive handles credentials & config (Proxmox `ciuser/cipassword` skipped) |
 | **Optional**         | Commented-out steps: convert to template, clone, destroy VM                         |
-> Here its good to note that I switched from traditional Linux ISO's to cloud-init images, these images are the cloud native industry standard for any type of public cloud platform.
-It makes the configuration process much easier of setting parameters such as username/password and hostname before the VM is even deployed.
+> Here, it's good to note that I switched from traditional Linux ISO's to cloud-init images.
+These images are the cloud native industry standard for any type of public cloud platform.
+It makes the configuration process much easier by setting parameters such as username/password and hostname before the VM is even deployed.

 ### cloud-init script
 cloud-init scripts are stored in YAML files.
-But we can define the script details in our bash script then create the YAML file once the script is ran.
+But we can define the script details in our bash script then create the YAML file once the script is run.

 This exports our script